-Acorn’s Top Tips for Being More ‘Mindful’ at Work
+Acorn’s Tips for Being More ‘Mindful’ at Work

-At Acorn, we believe we have a novel solution to this problem.
+At Acorn, we believe the solution to this problem is mindfulness.

 Be more mindful

 Mindfulness is defined by Dr. Jon Kabat-Zinn, the leading expert, as “the awareness that arises from paying attention, on purpose, in the present moment and without judgement”1.
 Awareness is being open to our experiences and noticing.
 Paying attention is being curious and focussed rather than distracted.

 On purpose is setting an intention or choosing to attend.
 In the present moment is being present right now rather than dwelling in the past or looking ahead to the future.
 Without judgement is acknowledging things as they are without needing to change them in this moment.

 Benefits of mindfulness

 Mindfulness-based approaches have become increasingly popular in psychology and medicine and there is a growing body of research to support its benefits for well-being.